srcmilena/dsmovie/README.md

 # DS Movie

-Site criado a partir da semana Spring-Boot + ReactJS oferecida pela DevSuperior & Nélio Alves.
+Site created from the Spring Boot + React JS week offered by DevSuperior & Nélio Alves.
-A principal função desse site é oferecer a possibilidade de avalição de filmes.
+The main function of this site is to offer the possibility of rating movies.

 <div align="center">
   <img src="https://res.cloudinary.com/srcmilena/image/upload/v1648757910/dsmovie_home_cu4hzz.png"/>